VadymSachenko/TechWriteIt/src/pages/about-me.md

----
-title: About me
----

 ## Vadym Sachenko

-Hey there.
-In case you'd like to know a bit about me, and I'm a technical writer based in Ukraine.
+Hello there!
+My name is Vadym Sachenko, and I'm a technical writer based in Ukraine.

-TechWriteIt serves as a knowledge base to share my experiences.
-My main purpose in maintaining this website is to have a platform to organize my work and to share my insights with fellow technical writers.
+TechWriteIt is my knowledge base where I share experiences and insights.
+I maintain this website as a platform to organize my work and help fellow technical writers.

-If you want to reach out to me, see the [Contact](/contact) page.
+If you'd like to connect with me, please visit the [Contact](/contact) page.